pratapladhani/mcs-labs/labs/pipelines-and-source-control/README.md

 #### Get a TEST and PROD environments

+> [!TIP]
+> If you haven't done so already, you need to request TEST and PROD environments to be created for your user.
+This is a one-time setup step that will allow you to create pipelines for deployment.

 1. **Start** by requesting TEST and PROD envrionments to be created for your user.
 Use the **Environments Request Form** to request these environments to be automatically created for you.
 This will then take a couple of minutes to provision and to show up.

 > [!IMPORTANT]